athomasliz/Notesaurus/docs/spring-boot/rest-controller.md

 sidebar_position: 3
 ---

-# Rest Controller
+# Lesson 2: Rest Controller

- We heard a lot discussion about the nuance and definition among REST service, RESTful service, RPC, Web Service and Microservices.

- But for beginners, these are not important.
-What they want deadly is just a service url, pass some input parameters and then return the result.
+The very first thing we need is to create a web service.
+To many people, it is a web, http url, in which we pass some input parameters and then return the result.

 Rest Controller in Spring Boot serves this purpose.

+There are a lot of discussions about the definition of REST service, RESTful service, RPC, Web Service and Microservices, and experts like to pinpoint differences and nuances among them.
+But for beginners, they are not important at this moment.

 ## Step by Step Guide

+Below are the steps and files involved to build a rest controller.

-### 1. Add spring-boot-starter-web in pom.xml
+### 1. Add starter

 ```xml title="pom.xml"
     <dependency>